Who We Are

 Working with clients ranging from individual landowners to large-scale developers, Scott is dedicated to delivering practical, sustainable solutions that align development goals with environmental conservation.
 His work continues to shape responsible project development across Atlantic Canada.

-Zach joined Fraxinus in March 2025.
-He has a Bachelor of Science with Honours in Biology from Dalhousie University, and brings a variety of expertise to Fraxinus.
-With 5 years of professional experience, he has executed a diverse array of biophysical field programs across Atlantic Canada, Ontario, and Nunavut - including wetland delineation, wetland functional assessments, migratory bird surveys, electrofishing, fish habitat characterization, Species at Risk surveys, bat acoustic monitoring, construction monitoring, and more.
+With five years of professional experience in environmental consulting, Zach has executed a diverse array of biophysical field programs across Atlantic Canada, Ontario, and Nunavut.
+His field experience spans wetland delineation and functional assessment, migratory bird surveys, electrofishing and fish habitat characterization, Species at Risk surveys, bat acoustic monitoring, construction environmental monitoring, and more.